wormholecowboy/programming-notes/python.md

 # 'w' tells the open function that you want to write
 # 'a' is to append to the file
+# 'wb' is write binary (useful for when writing using text from the web)
+# or you can specify the encoding
+        with open(file, 'w', encoding='utf-8')

 import shelve  #stores non-text data to a file for later use